AhmadRezaSohrabi/Ecommerce-Scraper/README.md

-# Project Title

-Woocommerce Scraper
+# Woocommerce Scraper

 ## Description

-A woocommerce scraper for some specific ecommerce platforms.
+A scraper for some specific ecommerce platforms which updates the specifed woocommerce instance through woocommerce Rest API.
+Currently only the price and outofstock parameters are extracted.

 ### Installing